cbott/RemoteNote/README.md

     - For a quick test you can upload "eink_count_example" to confirm the display is working
 1. Flash the SSL certificates for `docs.google.com` to your board
     - Once again, [this](https://learn.adafruit.com/adafruit-feather-m0-wifi-atwinc1500/updating-ssl-certificates) tutorial
-need Arduino 1.8 IDE for this for some reason
     - Make sure to add the `setPins()` line to the WiFi101 "FirmwareUpdater" example sketch
     - I had to use an older 1.8.x version of the Arduino IDE to get the updater tool to work
 1. Create a Google Sheets document and enable link sharing